 FIND A STAFF PARTNER AT THE SCHOOL

 Does your school have a parent coordinator or another type of family liaison?
 If so, tap into them first to see if they are willing to help you with the process.
-It is also a great idea to get a teacher involved because they can help in many different ways.
-Having a valuable resource “on the inside” is invaluable.
+It is also a great idea to get a teacher involved because they can help in a variety of different ways.
+Having a trusted resource “on the inside” is invaluable.
 For example, they can send reminders, provide you with class rosters, take photos during the school day and aid in other important tasks.
 You may even want to add both a parent coordinator and a teacher to your yearbook staff.
 They really have the best connection to the school.

 Find out who the school photographer is and reach out to them.
-Find out the date of picture day and how and when the photographer plans on sharing those with you and School Annual.
+Find out the date of picture day and how and when the photographer plans on sharing those photos with you and School Annual.
 Do they send the images directly to School Annual or do they send a CD?
 It is good to figure this out in advance so you know what to expect after the big day.

 Knowing that you are creating lasting memories for the students and staff is amazing.
 You have a great partner in School Annual.
-They will help you with anything you need and their tools are user friendly and provide so many options along the way.
+They will help you with anything you need, and their tools are user-friendly and provide so many options along the way.
 Enjoy the process and most importantly, HAVE FUN!

 Stay at home mom of 3 active boys living in New York, NY.